 Assist a vessel to an anchoring position; provide the vessel with an electronic route recommendation without VHF communication.

-MSP3 Traffic Organization Service (TOS)
+MSP3 Traffic Organization Service (TOS) (from VTS COMMITTEE) +SINGAPORE+ Canada+NL

 Definition

 Traffic Organization Service is defined by IMO as “a service to prevent the development of dangerous maritime traffic situations and to provide for the safe and efficient movement of vessel traffic within the VTS area” (IMO Res.A857(20)).